 An hour into the 6 hour journey back from Keswick we stopped off at the place we started our adventure – Ambleside and fuelled up with a coffee and salad at Zeffirellis ready to be met again with the M6 which would lead us home to London.

-Though it felt like we had only just arrived in this gorgeous corner of England, we had jam packed so much happiness, adventure and fresh air into the time we spent here.
+Though it felt like we had only just arrived in the Lake District, the most gorgeous corner of England, we had jam packed so much happiness, adventure and fresh air into the time we spent here.

 We summited the highest mountain in England, indulged in the most gorgeous English produce, climbed (pretty much swam) our way through our first English Via Ferrata and cosied up each night right in the heart of nature.